mvlchallenge/mvl_toolkit/readme.md

 ```
 Note that we have included [`HorizonNet`](https://github.com/sunset1995/HorizonNet) as a submodule.
 This submodule is intended solely as an out-of-the-box layout estimation example.
 You should find a non-empty folder `mvl_challenge/models/HorizonNet`.

-Aferwards, run the following command to test installation.
+Aferwards, run the following command to test the installation.
 ```bash
 python test_mvl_toolkit.py
 ```